 (*) It would be convenient to control glucose levels frequently during that day; since glucagon usually causes a rebound effect after its use.

 (*) Remember to replace the emergency kit that you have used.
-You have to be always prepared.
+You should always be prepared.

 (*) In theory, if there is more liquid left in the pot that you have mixed because you only used half; the rest can be stored in the refrigerator for up to 24 hours.
 No more!
 What you do not use in those hours, should be thrown away.
 In spite of this, due to the loss of sterility of the needle and the unstable nature of glucagon, we recommend following the manufacturer’s instructions: Discard the remaining liquid after administration.
 If necessary, it is better to use a new kit.

-(*) In some countries, glucagon comes in different forms that can be used to control blood glucose by a pump; but glucagon for emergency kits can not be used in this way.
+(*) In some countries, glucagon comes in different forms that can be used to control blood glucose by a pump or spray in the nose; but glucagon for emergency kits cannot be used in this way.